HassanBoukhamseen/visualizer/README.md

 <h4>Edit Source Code</h4>
 <p>While the application is geared mostly towards beginners,
-I thought adding a tab to give the user the capability to edit and tweak the python source would add more functionality and make the application more customizable to the more experienced programmer.</p>
+I thought adding a tab to give the user the capability to edit and tweak the python source code would add more functionality and make the application more customizable to the more experienced programmer.</p>

 <p>After the user is done with working with the data, they can compile a pdf document out of the blocks
 the user added.
-Simply press the Print Document bottom, which you can find at the bottom right, and a pdf will pop up in a separate window. </p>
+Simply press the Print Document button located at the bottom right, and a pdf will pop up in a separate window. </p>